 Children get their shoeboxes ready and start gathering fresh cut grass, water, or grain for the Wise Men’s camel to eat.

-When the children wake up January 6th El Día de Reyes, Baltazar, Melchor, and Gaspar leave kids a gift.
+When the children wake up on January 6th, El Día de Reyes, Baltazar, Melchor, and Gaspar leave the kids a gift.

 El Día de Reyes is as big as Christmas Day is to the US.
-Many countries in the world celebrate it and is full of gifts and parties.
+However, many countries in the world celebrate it, and it is full of gifts and parties.

-The Three Wise Men play an important role in Puerto Rican Christmas tradition and this day is pretty big.
+The Three Wise Men play an essential role in the Puerto Rican Christmas tradition, which is pretty big.
 Again, one of my favorites growing up.

-And a tradition that we still do in our home because I don’t know, I love it, and I want my children to enjoy it too.
+And we still do a tradition in our home because I don’t know, I love it, and I want my children to enjoy it too.

-What you can do is January 5th, have your children put food and leave water before they go to bed and surprise them with a little gift from the Wise Men.
+What you can do is January 5th, have your children put food and leave the water before they go to bed, and surprise them with a gift from the Wise Men.